dsshean/TheSimulation/README.md

 sim_eleanor_vk39gj has returned to the simulation
 ```

-The client provides a powerful way to influence the simulation's narrative and create dynamic scenarios without interrupting the simulation's core execution.
+The client provides a way to influence the simulation's narrative and create dynamic scenarios without interrupting the simulation's core execution.

 ### Random Seed: